teetruc/teetruc/README.md

 ## Hi!
 I'm Tiffany.

-I am currently a third-year computer science major.
+I am currently a fourth-year computer science major.
 I am currently learning Vue.js and polishing up my React!
 You can browse around my profile and take a look at my repositories.

 <!---
 teetruc/teetruc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.